Email Marketing Strategy: Maximize ROI Through Emails

 - Make sure email design is responsive (maximum width of 600px)

-- Using larger font sizes to ensure people can comfortably read.
+- Using larger font size to ensure people can comfortably read.
 16px for body text is the suggested font size.

 - Write short, distinct Call-to-actions (CTAs).